awskrug/handson-labs-2018/3_Kubernetes/README.md

 ### Helm
 - Kubernetes Package Manager
-- Use in Jenkins X
+- Used in Jenkins X

 ---